 TLDR

 Maine has approximately 350 NAICS 624410 childcare establishments, regulated by the Maine DHHS Office of Child and Family Services under 10-148 CMR 33.
-Maine's rural geography means many licensed programs serve multiple age groups in blended classrooms, which requires flexible per-child ratio tracking rather than fixed classroom-level ratios — a requirement that classroom-centric software handles poorly.
+Maine's rural geography means many licensed programs serve multiple age groups in blended classrooms, which requires flexible per-child ratio tracking rather than fixed classroom-level ratios: a requirement that classroom-centric software handles poorly.

-The Maine childcare licensing landscape
+Maine childcare licensing overview

 Maine has approximately 350 licensed childcare establishments as of 2024, concentrated in Portland, Lewiston-Auburn, Bangor, and Augusta, with programs dispersed across rural counties throughout the state.
-The Maine DHHS Office of Child and Family Services licenses childcare centers under 10-148 CMR 33 — a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.
+The Maine DHHS Office of Child and Family Services licenses childcare centers under 10-148 CMR 33: a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.

 Maine’s rural geography creates a childcare context that differs from most states.
-Many programs outside the Portland metro serve multiple age groups in the same classroom — a 15-child room might have a mix of 18-month-olds, 3-year-olds, and school-age children.
+Many programs outside the Portland metro serve multiple age groups in the same classroom: a 15-child room might have a mix of 18-month-olds, 3-year-olds, and school-age children.
 That is not a design choice; it is a practical response to the population density and family demographics of rural Maine communities.
 The regulatory consequence is that ratio requirements in blended classrooms are determined by the youngest age group present, not by the room’s designated age range.

 For center directors, OCFS licensing focuses on documented ratio compliance at the per-child level.
-A blended-age classroom cannot be tracked with a single room ratio — each age group present in the room carries a different ratio requirement, and the staffing level needed is determined by whichever requirement is strictest.
+A blended-age classroom cannot be tracked with a single room ratio: each age group present in the room carries a different ratio requirement, and the staffing level needed is determined by whichever requirement is strictest.

 Staff-to-child ratios and what they mean for software

 Maine 10-148 CMR 33 ratios step from 1:4 for infants to 1:15 for school-age children.
 In a single-age classroom, ratio tracking is straightforward.
-In a blended-age classroom — which is common in rural Maine — the calculation is more complex: the ratio for the youngest age group present governs the required staffing level for the entire room.
+In a blended-age classroom, which is common in rural Maine, the calculation is more complex: the ratio for the youngest age group present governs the required staffing level for the entire room.

 Software built around fixed classroom ratios handles this poorly.
 If you assign a room a “3-year-old ratio” of 1:9, but the room also has two 2-year-olds who require 1:7, the system will show you as compliant when you may not be.
 Per-child age tracking, not per-room ratio assignment, is the only approach that handles blended-age classrooms correctly under Maine’s regulations.